 Early in the paddle, around 0.6 miles, I pass under the Palatka to St, Augustine Bike Trail, once the East Coast Railroad tracks.
 At 1.5 miles into the paddle, the loosely floating patches of Duckweed gathered into a large, massive sea of the weed, over 200′ long!
 Looking ahead at it was like observing a large green pasture.
 I was prepared for the worst, but instead of struggling through this massive amount of Duckweed, the kayak simply glided through it without any resistance!
 I was amazed and relieved.
 I came across one other section of Duckweed and again, it presented no problem.

 While approaching the second large sea of Duckweed, I heard noises ahead.
 From around a Wax Myrtle, 5 tandem kayaks emerged, gliding over the Duckweed.
 They were young kids and having fun and I learned from the instructor and guide that they were part of the St. Johns County Summer Science Program!
-I talked with the instructor briefly, shared Florida Paddle Notes with him and he proceeded to talk about how much he loved Deep Creek.
+I talked with the instructor briefly, shared Florida Paddle Notes with him and he proceeded to talk about how much he loved the creek.
 Mentioning that he has paddled the creek for many years, that it was his favorite creek, he also let me know I would be paddling by a large Bald Cypress tree after a few bends ahead.
 I was then informed that if I look up near the top, I would see an arrow in the tree.
 50 years ago, as a boy, paddling with a friend, the arrow was shot into the tree by his friend and has remained ever since!
 Sure enough, I paddled to the Cypress tree, and looking up, saw the arrow…pretty cool!
 I marked its location on the above paddle map.

-From here Deep Creek widens, there is no more canopy and it’s getting hot!
+From here the Creek widens, there is no more canopy and it’s getting hot!
 Along this final section, large Giant Leather Ferns are predominant along the shoreline.
 As I paddle, Gar roll on the surface while Ospreys fly overhead and Herons stand along the banks.
 The air smells of freshwater and I know I am approaching the St. Johns River!
 As rain clouds begin forming, I turn around and return to the Hwy 207 launch, load up and the rain arrives!
 This was a quiet, soothing paddle…I enjoyed it.

 Guides, Maps & Info…